Form 1099-B

 What is Form 1099-B?

-Form 1099-B reports the proceeds from sales of capital assets, such as stocks and bonds.
-U.S. tax law requires broker-dealers to report information about these sales to sellers and to the IRS.
+Form 1099-B is also used to report the fair market value of barter exchange transactions (when two parties exchange goods or services directly without using money).
+U.S. tax law requires broker-dealers to report information about these sales to sellers and to the Internal Revenue Service (IRS).

-Most people who sell capital assets will receive a Form 1099-B from their broker-dealer or other financial institution no later than February 15.
-For sales of assets that the IRS does not consider capital assets for tax purposes (such as collectibles and real estate), taxpayers do not receive a Form 1099-B.
+Most people who sell capital assets will receive a Form 1099-B from their broker-dealer or other financial institution no later than February 17, 2025.
+For sales of assets that the IRS does not consider capital assets for tax purposes (such as collectibles, real estate, and crypto), you will not receive a Form 1099-B.

 What is a 1099-B supplemental statement?